-In his report as Gardener in The Fringed Gentian™, (Vol. 27 No. 4 Autumn 1979), Ken Avery writes of the cool Autumn and water management in the wetland:
+In his report as Gardener in The Fringed Gentian™, (Vol. 27 No. 4 Autumn 1979), Ken Avery wrote of the cool autumn and water management in the wetland:

 Friends President John Murtfeldt quoted from a 1939 book by Jens Jensen: Siftings -